eugenia0804/InverseProblems/models/DIP/README.md

 In other words, <b>instead of searching for the answer in the image space we now search for it in the space of neural network's parameters</b>.
 We emphasize that we never use a pretrained network or an image database.
 Only corrupted image $x_0$ is used in the restoration process.

 #### Project page: https://dmitryulyanov.github.io/deep_image_prior
+#### Demonstration with image denoising task can be found at: https://github.com/DmitryUlyanov/deep-image-prior/blob/master/denoising.ipynb

 ## References: